akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Every coop is empty

 The messenger rode away, leaving Beatrice in the doorway, feeling unwell, Goosie nesting warmly in her arms.
 She looked at her father; Harold looked back, his eyes hollow.

-“My tired arms are of little use to a younger King,” he said, his voice low and gritty.
-“If I cannot fight for him, I must pay him.
-But they took the last of our stored grain last Michaelmas.
-If they come again, the village may well starve.”
+"My tired arms are of little use to a younger King," he said, his voice low and gritty.
+"A man who cannot ride to war must pay the shield‑tax instead.
+That I can manage, just.
+But this—" He shook his head.
+"They took the last of our stored grain at Michaelmas.
+The King's own purveyors.
+For the army in Wales.
+If they come again, the village may well starve."

 They both knew that they had nothing suitable for the King except the unthinkable.

-“We have coin enough for the present, father.
+"We have coin enough for the present, father.
 We shall simply buy a bird for the King.
-Surely there must be at least one,” Beatrice said, her voice almost sounding confident.
-“One of the farm geese—“
+Surely there must be at least one," Beatrice said, her voice almost sounding confident.
+"One of the farm geese—"

 Harold shook his head.
-“Try by all means, Beatrice.
-Remember I told you back in spring of the Great Levy for the King’s army, down in Wales.
-Every manor from here to the Severn has been stripped to feed the vanguard.
-This is a cost of war.”

-“They can’t take what isn’t there,” she whispered.

-“They took it anyway.
-What the purveyors didn’t seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
-Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard.“
+"Try by all means, Beatrice.
+But the Great Levy last spring stripped every manor from here to the Severn.
+What the purveyors didn't seize for the King's table, the Earl's men bought up to provision the baggage trains.
+Roger of Salisbury's clerks have been through the ledgers; they know exactly how many wings are in every yard."

 Her father looked at her wryly.
-“It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox.”
+"It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox."

 ---